xli04/cs3500-Reversi/src/README.md

     views to refresh, which might involve repainting for GUIs or rendering for textual views.
 Once all the views are refreshed, the changes to the board would be visible to both players in the game, even though only one of the players made the move.

-The Game in the jar file is set to a human player against another human player and the player who placing for black cell will goes first.

 3. Key Components
    Interactions between components